medined/silver-argint/README-udica.md

 unique.
 They are prefixed with a c or category.
 SELinux also needs a sensitivity level s0.
 An example is `s0:c1,c2`.
 The order of the numbers are not important.

+* MCS Datastore - Each thing (such as LibVirt or Docker) that manages MCS labels has its own database so that labels can be tracked.
+Some tools (or toolchains) share an MCS database so they can read each others files.
+When tools do not share the same MCS datastore, labels can collide so it might be better to run them on separate  machines or use an orchestration tool like OpenShift or Kubernetes to provide guaranteed label uniqueness.

 * SELinux - Security-Enhanced Linux (SELinux) is a Linux kernel security module that provides a mechanism for supporting access control security policies, including mandatory access controls (MAC).
 SELinux is a set of kernel modifications and user-space tools that have been added to various